 3. What is an export shop?

-An export shop (previously known as a ‘duty-free shop’) is an excise warehouse that is approved to receive and store excise duty-suspended goods intended for sale to passengers travelling on a non-EU flight (known as ‘entitled passengers’).
-The warehouse approval may contain conditions that allow the premises to receive, hold and sell duty and VAT paid goods to passengers travelling on an EU or UK flight (known as non-entitled passengers).
+An export shop (previously known as a ‘duty-free shop’) is an excise warehouse that is approved to receive and store excise duty-suspended goods intended for sale to passengers travelling on a non-UK and non-EU flight (known as ‘entitled passengers’).
+The warehouse approval may contain conditions that allow the premises to receive, hold and sell duty and VAT paid goods to passengers travelling on a UK or EU flight (known as non-entitled passengers).